suparjotamin/stockie/README.md

 <img alt="Notebook Widgets" src="https://github.com/suparjotamin/stockie/blob/master/Asset/screener.gif" width="600" />

 # Bug
-We found that some platform can't display the interactive.
+We found that some platforms can't display the interactive.
 You can download the HTML file instead until we fix this bug ( Google Colab, Jupyter Notebook, and Kaggle Notebook can do well)
 ```python
 a.get_candlestick_report(create_HTML_file=True, location = 'your_directory/file.html')
 ```